What is the Statute of Limitations for a Work-Related Injury in Massachusetts?

 Contact Our Massachusetts Work-Related Injury Attorneys for Advice

-If you were injured in a work accident, you might want to consider filing a personal injury lawsuit to claim damages.
-However, if your statute of limitations is almost expired, we may have to move quickly.
-Call the Law Office of John J. Sheehan at (617) 925-6407 right away to schedule a free legal consultation with our staff.
+Call the Law Office of John J. Sheehan at (617) 925-6407 right away to schedule a free legal consultation with our Workers’ Compensation lawyers.